dpghorm/vimrc/bundle/README.txt

 Syntastic - syntax highlighting vimTeX - syntax highlight, boundary definitions, and compilation/viewing of LaTeX files
        - might need to do:  let g:tex_flavor = 'latex'
+vimwiki - support for wikis; I'm trying it out as my Zettelkasten